Connect with others who understand.

 Corticosteroids

 Corticosteroids can help reduce pain and inflammation.
 Also called steroids, these drugs suppress the immune system and overactive white blood cells.
-Depending on the types of symptoms you are experiencing, your doctor may prescribe corticosteroids that are taken orally (by mouth), given intravenously (through a vein), or applied topically (on your skin).
-Steroids are usually used short term and as a bridge to mainstay therapy.
+Depending on the types of symptoms you’re experiencing, your doctor may prescribe corticosteroids that are taken orally (by mouth), given intravenously (through a vein), or applied topically (on your skin).
+Because they can result in unwanted side effects, steroids are usually used short term and as a bridge to mainstay therapy.

 Immunosuppressants